Kong/kong-vagrant/README.md

 ### Running Kong from the source repo

-Because the start and stop scripts are in the repository, you must use those to stop and start kong.
+Because the start and stop scripts are in the repository, you must use those to stop and start Kong.
 Using the scripts that came with the base version you specified when building the Vagrant box will lead to unpredictable results.

 ```shell